mogest/prawn-svg/README.md

 prawn-svg will not support filters, as rasterised effects is not something the PDF format was designed to handle.

-Not yet implemented but will consider if there is demand: clip-rule, clipPathUnits, text in clip paths/`<use>`, baseline-shift, alignment-baseline, word-spacing, writing-mode, RTL text (direction/unicode-bidi), kerning, font-stretch, bolder/lighter font-weight, `<switch>` conditional processing, `@font-face`, external `<use>` refs, marker shorthand, `<a>` target, `<view>`, CSS @import/@media, `:lang` pseudo-class.
+Not yet implemented but will consider if there is demand: clipPathUnits, text in clip paths/`<use>`, baseline-shift, alignment-baseline, word-spacing, writing-mode, RTL text (direction/unicode-bidi), kerning, font-stretch, bolder/lighter font-weight, `<switch>` conditional processing, `@font-face`, external `<use>` refs, marker shorthand, `<a>` target, `<view>`, CSS @import/@media, `:lang` pseudo-class.